axb2035/gym-chase/README.md

 random square when the agent had no hope of winning.
 Though this could land the agent on a robot or zapper so it wasn't a gaurenteed escape plan!
 - Reinstate that robots moving into each other are both eliminated.
-- Any improvments in coding that are suggested.
+- Any improvements in coding that are suggested.

 ## Thanks to
 - Eike and everyone at the Melbourne MLAI Bookclub for insightful feedback.